 What Is Strength Training?

 Strength training is any exercise that uses resistance while performing eccentric, concentric, and isometric movements.
+Today, it's a popular type of workout among men an women alike.

 Also known as resistance training, strength training involves varying degrees of resistance.
 Free weights, machines, and body weight are examples of resistance used for strength training1.